DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxFileUploader/1 Configuration/onDropZoneLeave.md

 ---
 ---
 ##### shortDescription
-A function that is executed when the mouse leaves a drop zone while dragging a file.
+A function that is executed when the mouse leaves a drop zone as it drags a file.

 ##### param(e): Object
 Information about the event.